ucsb-cs24/w23/_lab/lab02.md

 Please note that we will not grade your image.
 The images are only for you to verify your solutions.

+**Looking at your smoothed data, you should now clearly see a spike in temperature (i.e., rapid decrease in d18O) around 55 ma.
+This event is known as the PalaeoceneEocene Thermal Maximum (PETM), during which deep-sea temperatures rose 5 to 6 degree Celsius in fewer than 10,000 years!
+The fitered plots let you zoom in further to investigate the variations between 53 ma and 57 ma.
+We have asked you to submit scatter plots for the filtered data.
+But if you used a line plot, you should be able to see the PETM event more clearly!**

 ## Step 5: Turn in your code on Gradescope